 If you switch the option OFF, new products will be created in Katana only for those items that appear on imported Sales Orders.

 Note: You can import up to 20,000 WooComemrce products with the initial import.
 Each product variant is counted separately.

 You are also asked to define tax rate settings for the product import.
 This is only relevant if you use "Taxes included" setting in WooCommerce.
 The tax rate is required for defining Default Sales Prices for products in Katana.
 Learn more here.

-7. Importing initial stock levels of products from WooCommerce to Katana.
+8. Importing initial stock levels of products from WooCommerce to Katana.
 If switched ON, all inventory levels of products will be imported from WooCommerce to Katana.
-This will create a Stock Adjustment in Katana for recording those stock levels.
-Read more.
+If you have in Katana multiple locations, the inventory levels are imported to the location defined in the first step of integration configuration.
+Inventory import will create a Stock Adjustment in Katana for recording those stock levels.
+Read more